Sunday, May 24, 2015

-In order to support our Monday/Thursday Senior Softball we need bats, balls, first aid items, and other equipment.
+In order to support our Monday/Thursday Senior Softball, we need bats, balls, first aid items, and other equipment.
 Since we do not have a sponsor, you are requested to contribute $20 at the beginning of each season to help defray costs.
 This is strictly voluntary.
-Softball board members, Ted Meadows and Bob Shurmur, will collect contributions and deposit them in our Bank Account.
+Softball board member, Ted Meadows, will collect contributions and deposit them in our Bank Account.
 Optionally, players on TN State Olympic teams can give their $20 to their team captains.
 Once again this is voluntary, and no giving records will be kept.
 The City of Crossville has been very generous to Senior Softball over the years.
-In addition to giving us free access to our beautiful softball facitlites at Centennial Park and Garrision Park, they contributed $3000 toward our 2014 fees to participate in the State Senior Games in Franklin, TN.
+In addition to giving us free access to our beautiful softball facitlites at Centennial Park and Garrision Park, they pay our fees to participate in the State Senior Games in Franklin, TN.
 Hopefully, we can all do our part to keep Senior Softball alive.

 Monday, November 24, 2014